Code Snippets, Examples and Technical News

 raise TracError("Only alphanumeric characters allowed for custom field name (a-z or 0-9 or -_).")

-Of course there is re.match but I try to avoid it due to personal issue with the method - I produced some bugs when using re.match previously.
+Of course there is re.match but I try to avoid it due to personal issues with the method - I produced some bugs when using re.match previously.

 TurboMail 3.0 Alpha1 released